brycewray/hugo-site/content/posts/2019/12/packing-up.md

 Although I have never been adept at dealing with mechanical things, much to my wife's chagrin when things need fixing around our aging home[^doorknob], I *do* like to tinker.
 Only thing is, what I like tinkering with is: code that makes web pages work.

-[^doorknob]: Like today, for example, when I struggled to replace a doorknob---although, in my defense, doorknobs aren't really designed for easy replacement.
+[^doorknob]: Like today, for example, when I struggled to replace a doorknob --- although, in my defense, doorknobs aren't really designed for easy replacement.
 Have *you* tried, lately, putting the mounting screws into a doorknob *around* the doorknob?
 It's not as if screwdrivers are flexible.

 In fact, not long ago, our company owner asked a group of us about our hobbies.
 The others mentioned normal, human things like dancing, mountain-climbing, and playing or watching various sports.[^sports] Then, he got to me.
 I had to be the group nerd who admitted that mine is very similar to what I do for pay.
 So I guess I'm the proverbial "[dull boy](https://en.wikipedia.org/wiki/All_work_and_no_play_makes_Jack_a_dull_boy)," which will shock absolutely no one who knows me.

 [^sports]: And, hey, I like watching sports, too.
-As I type these particular words, I have a browser window open with a stream of [NFL Red Zone](http://www.nfl.com/redzone)---although, similar to what I [mentioned](/posts/2019/11/mixed-nuts-2019-11/) recently, ballgames lately are more background noise to me than anything else.
+As I type these particular words, I have a browser window open with a stream of [NFL Red Zone](http://www.nfl.com/redzone) --- although, similar to what I [mentioned](/posts/2019/11/mixed-nuts-2019-11/) recently, ballgames lately are more background noise to me than anything else.

 That said, this tendency can come in handy.
 What you're seeing now is proof.

 Don't misunderstand: this isn't a finished product, by any means.
 No website ever is.
 I'll keep doing cleanup, trying to make things work and look better.
 But there comes a time to "ship it," as the saying goes, and I decided today was as good a day as any.

 When this year started, I had no idea I'd be engaging in this six-month soap opera of switching back and forth among SSGs.
-However, I've loved learning all the stuff that went with that "dance," and---now that I'm back with my favorite SSG but also inaugurated into the webpack ecosphere about which I've been reading so much---I hope the sky's the limit.
+However, I've loved learning all the stuff that went with that "dance," and --- now that I'm back with my favorite SSG but also inaugurated into the webpack ecosphere about which I've been reading so much --- I hope the sky's the limit.